-Minimalist weddings are a beautiful thing—they emphasize quality, and not quantity.
+A minimalist wedding is a beautiful thing—it emphasizes quality, and not quantity.
 (Which can consequently save on costs, so we’re off to a good start!)
 But removing some of the extra frills of a traditional wedding might leave you wondering how much of you can really be in the wedding?
 The answer is simple: plenty!

 There are two directions you can take for your minimalist wedding, and they each have their own unique twist on wedding must-haves.
 One is a simple, natural approach that can be as elegant or relaxed as you want it to be.
 The other is a modern, chic approach for a more refined palette.

 So which one is the most you?
 Keep reading to pick which approach fits your personality and vision the best.

 Simple: Feature element, like a branch or ribbon; plain font

 Modern: Black or gold lines; elegant, stand-out font

 Right off the back, set the tone for your minimalist wedding with clean, simple save-the-dates and wedding invitations.
 If you’re using color, do so sparingly.
 Let your fonts and a simple graphic element be the focal point.

 Plain, No-Frills Chairs

 Modern: Clear acrylic chairs

 Keep the decorating work to a minimum, and choose chairs that speak on their own.
 For a more natural look, wooden chairs are perfect—even if they’re a little worn, that just gives them more character.
 Or give a chic touch with clear chairs.
 Plus, they make smaller spaces feel less cramped.